MatMatt/parsEO/README.md

 ---

-## STAC metadata (not functional yet!)
+## STAC helpers

-Since filenames often reflect associated metadata or directory structures, `parsEO` aligns with STAC naming conventions whenever possible.
-The package provides helper functions to derive filename schemas from STAC catalogs.
-Although filenames usually precede catalog creation, future development aims for a bidirectional information flow (STAC ↔ filename).
-At present, the focus remains on collecting filename schemas supported by `parsEO`.
+Filenames often reflect associated metadata or directory structures, so `parsEO` aligns with STAC naming conventions whenever possible.
+The package ships with small utilities to interact with STAC APIs and catalogs, including helpers to list collections, sample asset filenames, and traverse catalogs stored on disk.

 Use the ``list-stac-collections`` subcommand to list collection IDs exposed by a STAC API.
 The STAC root URL must be supplied via ``--stac-url``: